Why do we snore? 5 tips and exercises to stop it

 - Avoid sleeping on your back

-There are some curious tricks that can make you lessen your snoring habit.
-They can even make you stop snoring altogether:
+There are some curious tricks that can make you lessen the habit of snoring.
+You can even stop snoring altogether:

-Socks that are worn on long-haul flights to prevent blood clots can also be used to minimize sleep apnea episodes.
+The socks that for example, are used on long-haul flights to prevent blood clots, they can also be used to minimize episodes of sleep apnea.

-They will reduce that swollen feeling in your legs after an intense day.
-This is due to the accumulation of fluid, which can travel to other areas of the body, which increases the problem.
+They will reduce that feeling of swelling in your legs after an intense day.
+This is due to the accumulation of fluid, which can be directed to other areas of the body, which increases the problem.

-Sleepers on their back are more likely to snore because their tongue and soft tissue can shrink or block their airways.
+Those who sleep on their backs are more likely to snore because the tongue and soft tissue can narrow or block the airway.

 To prevent this from happening, several people suggest tying a tennis ball to the back of the bedding.
-This will make it uncomfortable to sleep on your back, forcing you to sleep on your side.
+This will make sleeping on your back uncomfortable, forcing you to sleep on your side.

-As time passes, sleeping on your back will no longer be a necessary position for the body to rest in conditions, adopting ones that will prevent you from snoring.
+As time passes, sleeping on your back will no longer be a necessary position for the body to rest in conditions, adopting others that will prevent you from snoring.

-Singing during the day can improve the life of those who snore.
+Singing during the day can improve the lives of those who snore.
 This activity tones the muscles where the vibration that will give rise to snoring occurs.

 Cover up mouth

-Normally, when snoring happens, the soft palate blocks the airway, which causes people to gawk.
+Normally, when snoring happens, the soft palate blocks the airway, which makes people gape.

-Having your mouth open is half the way to starting snoring.
-And, to solve that, you can simply cover your mouth with duct tape so that breathing starts again through the nose, as it is supposed to.
+Keeping your mouth open is half the battle to start snoring.
+And, to solve this, you can simply cover your mouth with duct tape so that breathing is done through the nose again, as it is supposed to.

 It is important to keep your pillow clean by washing it regularly.
-If you don't, mites will build up in it, causing allergies and other respiratory problems.
+If you don't, mites will accumulate on it, causing allergies and other respiratory problems.

-And this can clog your airways, making snoring an overnight reality.
+And this can clog your airways, making snoring a reality at night.

 The ideal is replace your pillow from year to year.
 If you can't, keep the one you already use in good condition and free from agents that could be harmful to your breathing and well-being.